 I understand that people want authentic experiences whilst in Thailand but do you really want to aid the cruelty of such an animal.
 Let’s be realistic for a minute.
 No animal of such stature and size is going to allow a human being to simply sit on its back.
 These poor creatures have instead be subjected to years of torture, deprived of food and beaten into submission.

 I get it.
-You want a memorable experience, and what better way to remember Thailand than with an elephant ride around an UNESCO World Heritage Site but I urge you to do your own research in order to see the exacting punishments these animals grow through.
+You want a memorable experience, and what better way to remember Thailand than with an elephant ride around a UNESCO World Heritage Site but I urge you to do your own research in order to see the exacting punishments these animals grow through.

 Let’s put it into perspective.
 How would you feel if you were asked to carry around a grown adult on your back for half an hour?
 What’s that?
 You wouldn’t do it.
 Why?
 Is the person too heavy?
 Do they hurt your back?
 Are you frightened of causing lasting damage?
 Ironically, it’s the same for an elephant.
-Regardless of their size, elephants spines are not designed to carry heavy loads and can therefore led to permanent spinal injuries.
+Regardless of their size, elephants spines are not designed to carry heavy loads and can, therefore, led to permanent spinal injuries.

 So why do people still do it?
 Because it is available to them and we tend to leave our brains behind when we go on holiday, thinking more about what we can do rather than why we shouldn’t do something.